DeveloperMetrics/DevOpsMetrics/README.md

       - Our project is hosted in Azure
       - The production environment is contained in a single resource group
       - There are appropriate alerts setup on each of the resources, each with action groups to save the alert to Azure Storage <br />
+  - Current limitations: Only one production resource group can be specified
 ![Time to restore service](https://github.com/samsmithnz/DevOpsMetrics/blob/master/ReadmeImages/TimeToRestoreService.png)

 # Architecture